 |1 tsp||rose paste extract|

 Community Food Snaps

 If you are unable to find rose paste extract, you may substitute it with rose water or any colouring of your choice.
 Natural colouring can be obtained from beetroot.
-It is not necessary to steam fresh, shredded coconut.
+It is not necessary to steam fresh, shredded coconut, if you have it.
 I did so because I was using frozen shredded coconut.
-Steam the desiccated coconut too, if you are using it for this recipe.
+However, steam the desiccated coconut if you are using it for this recipe.

 Steps to Prepare

 - 100 g sago

 - 400 ml water